choudhary-sumer/chat_bot/readme.md

 ## Install PGVector Extension

-Run below commands to install required extensions related to PGVectors -
+Also configure postgresql database to connect with PGvector Run below commands to install required extensions related to PGVectors -

 **$ sudo apt-get install vector**